Ruby & the Rockits

-Ruby & the Rockits was an American comedy series executive produced by Shaun Cassidy and Marsh McCall.
+Ruby & the Rockits is an American comedy series executive produced by Shaun Cassidy and Marsh McCall.
 The series premiered on Tuesday, July 21, 2009.

 The series was created by Shaun Cassidy, the creator of American Gothic and Invasion, brother of cast member Patrick Cassidy, and half-brother of the show's star David Cassidy.
 Their youngest brother Ryan Cassidy worked on the show in a behind-the-scenes capacity.

 Premise

 Ruby & the Rockits follows Patrick Gallagher, a former teen icon, who has chosen to lead a quiet life with his wife Audie (herself an ex-1980s music video dancer) and two sons.
 But when his former Rockits bandmate and brother, David, shows up unexpectedly with his new-found teenage daughter in tow, the Gallagher family's life becomes anything but normal.
 David, who refuses to give up his past glory days, comes to Patrick for help raising Ruby while he continues to perform.
 Patrick must now put the past with David behind them in order to help raise Ruby and keep order within the rest of the Gallagher clan.